Northern Hawk OwlSurnia ulula

 - FAMILY: Strigidae

-A bird of boreal forests, the Northern Hawk Owl behaves like a raptor, but looks like an owl.
+A bird of boreal forests, the Northern Hawk Owl behaves like a hawk but looks like an owl.
 Its oval body, yellow eyes, and round face enclosed by dark parentheses are distinctly owl.
-Its long tail and habit of perching atop solitary trees and hunting by daylight, though, are reminiscent of a raptor.
-It is a solitary bird that tends to stick to the boreal forest, but some winters it moves south into the northern United States delighting birders near and far.More ID Info
+Its long tail and habit of perching atop solitary trees and hunting by daylight, though, are reminiscent of a hawk.
+It is a solitary bird that tends to stick to the boreal forest, but some winters it moves south into the northern United States, delighting birders near and far.More ID Info

 Find This Bird